-I.I WHY A CHARACTER APPRAISAL IS NEEDED
+1.1 WHY A CHARACTER APPRAISAL IS NEEDED

-This document has been produced for Chichester District Council following consultation with the local community.
 Local authorities are required by law to preserve or enhance their conservation areas and part of that process is the production of a character appraisal to explain what is important about the area.

-Part I of this document therefore defines the key elements that contribute to the special historic and architectural character of the Westbourne Conservation Area, and identifies negative features (the issues) that might be improved.
+Part I of this document defines the key elements that contribute to the special historic and architectural interest of the Westbourne Conservation Area, and identifies features that might be improved.
 Part 2, the Management Proposals, sets out a programme for further work, based on the issues identified in Part I. This process involves a thorough review of the existing conservation area boundary and provides a number of suggestions for change.